The Strictly Come Dancing voting figures and stats seemingly won't be revealed again by the BBC.

 "Releasing voting figures could affect the way that people vote, and also have an impact on the participants.
 We therefore do not disclose the exact voting figures."

-Meanwhile, the finalists have insisted they DON'T want to know the full placings.
+Meanwhile, previous finalists have insisted they DON'T want to know the full placings.

-Speaking before the final, eventual winner Joe said: "It's sort of all irrelevant."
+Speaking before the final last year, eventual winner Joe McFadden said: "It's sort of all irrelevant."

 "I don't see why we need to know, as long as you know you got through."